Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

 Here is the formalization of the concept: **"The Universe's Probability of existing was nonzero in the first place, that means Probability itself has structural bias."**

 > Built within WHAT, you may ask?
 The *sixth* dimension, obviously.
-But we're not getting into that right now.
-Cause I don't think you're ready, if it's what I think it is.
->
-> Hint: If mass IS Probability, and your body is made of matter, then what exactly does that say, when the body you inhabit, is Conscious of its own existence? 😉
->
-> ...
+If this paper is even remotely close to right, you are NOT ready for that answer.

 ***